reverieinc/rev-voice-input-ios/README.md

 1.Add the Swift Package using SPM and if using version lower than XCode 15 add Apple's  AVFAudio.framework without embedding
+Note: Privacy Manifest has been added to the SDK as per Apple's Compliance.
 ### Optional Parameters
 | Parameter | Type   | Description                                | Swift  code                         |
 |-----------|--------|--------------------------------------------|-----------------------------------|